Email Service Options

 - Setup: Enabled by default with no additional configuration

-Connecting Gmail
+Connecting Gmail or Outlook

 Email Configuration